Daily Schedule

 10:00 am

-Join a naturalist for a short walk on Museum grounds to learn about the diverse habitats that support an abundance of plants and animals in the region.
+Join a naturalist for a short walk on Museum grounds to learn about the diverse habitats that support an abundance of plants and animals in the High Desert region.
+Find out how humans can learn to coexist with wildlife habitats.

 High Desert Ranger Station

-Explore a historic ranger station building while learning about the role of the U.S. Forest Service in managing your National Forest System.
+Explore a historic ranger station building while learning about the ecological role of wildfire in the forest and the history of the U.S. Forest Service.

 Raptors of the Desert Sky